alakajam-team/alakajam/README.md

 * `standard`: Validates the code style.
 * `mocha tests/`: Runs unit tests.

+Please run `githooks/install.sh` to install useful Git hooks in your clone.

 See also [the wiki](https://github.com/mkalam-alami/we-jam/wiki) for additional developer documentation.